FerretDB/FerretDB/CONTRIBUTING.md

 and tests either a running MongoDB-compatible database (such as FerretDB or MongoDB itself) or in-process FerretDB.
 They allow us to ensure compatibility between FerretDB and MongoDB.
-You can run them with `task test-integration-ferretdb` for in-process FerretDB (meaning that integration tests start and stop FerretDB themselves), `task test-integration-mongodb` for MongoDB running on port 37017 (as in our development environment), or `task test-integration` to run both in parallel.
+You can run them with `task test-integration-ferretdb` for in-process FerretDB TODO (meaning that integration tests start and stop FerretDB themselves), `task test-integration-mongodb` for MongoDB running on port 37017 (as in our development environment), or `task test-integration` to run both in parallel.